 Biology (BA/BS)

-Thank you sincerely for your interest in studying Biology at the University of Oregon, a member of the Association of American Universities, that includes 71 Universities (69 in the US and 2 in Canada) recognized throughout the world for their leading research and teaching.
+Thank you sincerely for your interest in studying Biology at the University of Oregon (U of O), a member of the Association of American Universities that includes 71 top public and private research universities devoted to enhancing human life through education, research and discovery.
 We have developed an outstanding major that will prepare you for a multitude of options including graduate schools and careers in biomedicine and research, allied health, private industry and education.
 Our nationally and internationally recognized graduates have completed top MD, PhD, MD-PhD, MS programs and internships all over the world.
 Emphasis Areas for the Biology major include Ecology & Evolution, Human Biology, Marine Biology, Molecular Cellular & Developmental Biology and Neuroscience & Behavior.

 • Biomedical research groups